ixmanuel/creation-pods/README.md

     $person = new PersonFromStore($fetchedPerson) use (PersonIDTest, AboutMe);
 ```

-Now, we can create new objects from their interfaces and thus, we have no more hard-coded dependencies in the methods.
+Now, we can create objects from their interfaces and thus, we have no more hard-coded dependencies in the methods.